erik73/hassio-addons/tellsticklive/DOCS.md

-# Home Assistant Add-on: TellStick with Telldus Live
+# Home Assistant TellStick with Telldus Live

 TellStick and TellStick Duo service with a possibility to export devices to Telldus Live!